-In honor of Father’s Day this year, I want to share with you some of the most valuable lessons that my father taught me.
-The highlighted sentences are direct quotes that we often heard repeated growing up, and the rest are further insights that were explained over time.
+In honor of Father’s Day, I want to share with you some of the most valuable lessons that my father taught me.
+(The numbered points are direct quotes that we often heard repeated growing up, and the paragraphs following are further insights that were explained over time.)

 Leadership is a tricky thing.
 It involves years of service with moments of recognition being few and far between.
 If you want to someday lead, learn to wash the feet of those around you.

 2. When a friend is hurt, comfort them, but don’t borrow the offense.

 Empathy is different than building a defense.
 Walking through difficulties with someone doesn’t have to involve personal anger at the person who hurt them.